nep-pack/NonlinearEigenproblems.jl/docs/src/deflate_tutorial.md

 ## Background
 Several algorithms for NEPs compute one solution to the NEP given a starting value.
 In many applications several solutions are of interest.
-There is a trivial partial "work-around": You can try to run an algorithm which computes one eigenvalue twice with different starting values, e.g., quasinewton as in this
+Let us first consider the trivial partial "work-around": You can try to run an algorithm which computes one eigenvalue twice with different starting values, e.g., quasinewton as in this
 example: